clegergh/DATA/Assignments/4_dplyr_styler.md

 #### Part 1: Update your live coding and submit to GitHub

 At the beginning of class on Sep.
 24, open a new R script file.
-At the end of class, save it without changing the file name, commit it, and push it to your GitHub repository.
+At the end of class, save it with a descriptive file name, commit it, and push it to your GitHub repository.

 #### Part 2: Install styler and apply it to your dplyr file